ddnexus/pagy/README.md

 - __This version requires `ruby 2.5+`.
 For `ruby <2.5` use `pagy 3+` (see the [pagy3 branch](https://github.com/ddnexus/pagy/tree/pagy3))__
 - **New**: added `gearbox` extra to automatically change the number of items depending on the page number.
 - Removed support for 4.0 deprecations (see the [Changelog](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md))
-- Big code restyling makes rubocop a lot happier now.
+- Big code restyling with improved performance, readability and rubocop compliance.

 </details>